techidaily/site-instagram-clips/source/_posts/updated-transform-your-profile-into-an-instagram-powerhouse-with-these-verification-insights.md

  Beside your name in the account, there’s a small blue colored tick.
 People love to have this authenticity seal beside their name and it is in high demand.
 It is the reason why Instagram doesn’t verify every account, the strict verification process has led to keeping its value intact.

-## Part 3: How Do You Get A Blue Check On Instagram?

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/465CTOm8om0?si=63RxowNMCFA4fPUa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 3: How Do You Get A Blue Check On Instagram?

 ### 1\.
 Build Followers And Increase Engagement